-- A minimum grade-point average of 2.8 on the last sixty semester hours of undergraduate course work. - A minimum combined score of 900 on the GRE General Test (Verbal plus Quantitative). - A total of at least 1900 points based upon the formula-400 times the undergraduate grade-point average of the last sixty semester hours of undergraduate course work plus the combined GRE General Test score (Verbal plus Quantitative).
+- 1. A minimum undergraduate grade-point average of 2.8 overall or on the last sixty semester hours of undergraduate course work. - 2.
+A minimum combined score of 900 on the GRE General Test (Verbal plus Quantitative). - A total of at least 1900 points based upon the formula-400 times the undergraduate grade-point average on the last sixty semester hours of undergraduate course work plus the combined GRE General Test score (Verbal plus Quantitative).